FastCompressor — Free App

 The Verdict: TinyPNG remains a fantastic tool for a quick blog post image, but the upload latency and strict batch limits make it frustrating for high-volume professional workflows.

-Developed by the Google Chrome Labs team, Squoosh is a technical masterpiece.
-It runs entirely inside your web browser using WebAssembly (WASM), meaning the processing actually happens locally despite being a web address.
+Squoosh is an excellent tool that runs entirely inside your web browser, meaning the processing actually happens locally on your computer despite being a web address.
+Read our full FastCompressor vs Squoosh comparison.

 The Verdict: Squoosh is the ultimate surgeon's scalpel for optimizing a single, critical hero image.
 But it is not a daily driver for bulk workflows.